 Keep it in your yard!

-Yard waste and leaves can provide vital nutrients to your lawn and gardens.
+Yard waste like grass clippings and leaves can provide vital nutrients to your lawn and gardens.
 Try these easy tips:

 - Use mulched leaves on your lawn to help control weeds and create healthier growing conditions for your lawn